 At this point, you may be asking yourself how you will ever be able to read through divorce pleadings and understand what is being provided to you in the documents.
 You may be a plumber, electrician, teacher, accountant, or another profession that does not involve the law 1 bit.
 You've never read a legal document in your life and have no interest in learning to do so at this point in your life, either.
 After all, isn't that what an attorney's for?
 I want to encourage you to take ownership of your case, and part of that ownership means understanding as much as you can about the process even before an attorney is hired.

 Yes, I would recommend you hire an attorney for your divorce.
 Having an attorney by your side office you a better chance at accomplishing your goals than not having an attorney.
 However, that does not mean that you hand your keys to the car over to the lawyer and expect them to make all decisions for you in the case.
-Rather, you should take ownership in that means understanding as much as you can about the process Anne is going through the trouble of taking time out to read the documents you have been served with.
+Rather, you should take ownership which means understanding as much as you can about the process Anne is going through and the trouble of taking time out to read the documents you have been served with.
 Ultimately you are responsible for your case and not your attorney.
 The attorney owes a certain degree of competency to you and representing you, but you are not giving them full responsibility for your case.
 Rather you are a party to the case and not your attorney.

 Once you have read through the documents you have been served with and have a basic understanding of what he's going on, you should understand that you have essentially 20 days to file an answer to the documents you have been served with.
 Failing to file an answer or participate in the divorce does not mean that the divorce goes away.
 More likely, not filing an answer or participating in the divorce means that you will be living a post-divorce life under the guidelines provided by your spouse.
 They can proceed with the divorce whether or not you participate.
 That means that they will create the final orders that dictate life after your divorce.
 You do not want to put yourself in a situation like this by not responding to divorce as soon as possible.